 BACWA is governed by a five-person Executive Board comprised of one representative from each of the joint powers agreement signatory agencies: Central Contra Costa Sanitary District, East Bay Dischargers Authority, East Bay Municipal Utility District, the City and County of San Francisco, and the City of San Jose.
 BACWA members contribute funds to cover operating expenses based on an annual work plan and budget, in accordance with sections 9 and 10 of BACWA's Joint Powers Agreement.
-There are twelve associate members and forty-seven affiliate members that contribute a minimum of \$8,876 and \$1,778 annually, respectively.
+There are twelve associate members and forty-seven affiliate members that contribute a minimum of \$9,142 and \$1,831 annually, respectively.

-BACWA has the following special programs in the fiscal year 2023.
+BACWA has the following special programs in the fiscal year 2024.
 Each special program's revenues and expenses are tracked separately from BACWA's other revenues and expenses.

 - The Clean Bay Collaborative (CBC) is a program to develop and fund regional projects that benefit participants.
 Revenues come from contributions from program participants and expenditures are determined by the BACWA principals. - Water/Wastewater Operator Training (WOT) was a program formed with Solano County Community College to provide water operators with educational training to help them understand the standard environmental rules and regulations related to water and wastewater.
 Revenues are provided by participating agencies and expenditures determined by those agencies.
 BACWA continues its educational relationship with Solano Community College. - Bay Area Biosolids Coalition (BABC) became a Special Benefits Program in fiscal year 2020, where the participants establish their budget and associated revenue needs.
 BABC is a regional collaboration between San Francisco Bay Area wastewater agencies that are working to develop sub-regional projects with a primary focus on beneficial use of biosolids. - Bay Area Chemical Consortium (BACC) became a Special Benefits Program in fiscal year 2020.
 BACC is an administrative program governed by BACWA and supported by the BACWA ED and AED.
 BACC solicits chemical bid information from more than 60 member agencies, then arranges a group bid.
-BACC participant agencies are invoiced for BACWA labor and other expenses related to bid administration at the end of each fiscal year.
+BACC participant agencies are invoiced for BACWA labor and other expenses related to bid administration at the end of each fiscal year. - CASA Air Toxics (CASA Pooled Emission Study AB 617) program established a statewide annual reporting of emissions data to improve understanding of sources contributing to adverse health risks or other impacts at local, regional, and statewide levels.
+The California Association of Sanitation Agencies (CASA) negotiated a phased compliance, such that wastewater utilities must perform a "two-step process" to determine shortlist of compounds and factors: 1.
+Scan air space of unit processes to determine detectable compounds; and 2.
+Quantify emissions of detectable compounds to determine potential risk.
+CASA is leading a pooled emissions study to comply with the regulation and has set the fees for participation.
+BACWA is collecting fees from its members who have opted into the program and is directly passing those fees through to CASA to support the pooled emissions study.